Hiswe/hiswe.github.io/source/_posts/12-vue-with-nuxt.md

 {% include_code lang:js 12-vue-with-nuxt/07-nuxt-koa.js %}

-In the `package.json` you can add this script:
+In the `package.json` you should update your scripts:

 {% include_code lang:json 12-vue-with-nuxt/08-server-script.json %}

+You will need to update a little bit your existing code

-And minus updating your store's actions to point to your new API, you're done.
+- Take care of your store's actions to point to your new API.
-No need to modify other parts of your Vue application.
+- use [backpack](https://www.npmjs.com/package/backpack-core) to run/compile your server application.
+  This is mainly due to the fact that we're using [ES Modules](https://nodejs.org/dist/latest-v10.x/docs/api/esm.html) on the server, and that NodeJS isn't still there.

+Besides that there isn't much more to do.
+Everything will work as expected.

 ### benefits of a SPA